nicolasluarte/phd_thesis/chapters/thesis_project.md

 stochastic transition from a state $s$ to another state $s'$.
 As such, the result of an interaction between animal and environment can be described by its value $q$, which is a function of both action and current environment state
 $q(s, a)$ (Fig. 1).

-Such model of action, state, and value corresponds to a Markov decision process [@2BEHEM7X#Sutton_Barto_2018] that captures the intuition of the decision making process where the animal can take action in the environment, but the action outcome is partly random and dependent on the current state.
-In this model, all environment dynamics are described by the probabilities $p(s', r
-| s, a)$, where $r$ is the obtained reward (interaction outcome), and such
-probabilities are defined for every pair of $a$ and $s$.
+These considerations are included in a Markov decision process [@2BEHEM7X#Sutton_Barto_2018], which captures the intuition of the decision making process where the animal can take action in the environment, but the action outcome is partly random, and dependent on the current state.
+In this model, all environment dynamics are described by the probabilities $p(s', r | s, a)$, where $r$ is the obtained reward (interaction outcome), and such probabilities are defined for every pair of $a$ and $s$.
 A Markov decision process that includes the perceptual uncertainty, which we deemed inherent to food-seeking behavior, can be included by considering that states $s$ are paired